 Greed began laughing.
 “Oh my, you are funny.
 How will you buy a microscope on your salary?
 You do not have a job to support your fantasies,” he said.

 Pride’s light dimmed a little more.
-“You are right,” Pride said, “I cannot afford a microscope.
-But I can go to the library!
-I will bring you a book that teaches of phytochemicals, then even though we cannot see it, we will know it is there.”
+“You are right,” Pride said, “I cannot afford a microscope, but I can go to the library.
+I will bring you a book that teaches of photochemicals, then even though we cannot see it, we will know it is there.”

 Greed said, “That is silly.
 Anyone can write a book and say whatever he wants to say in it.
 There’s always some sucker willing to believe a silly lie because it is printed there.”